-How Gaslighting Can Affect Your Relationship With Your Spouse And Kids
+How Gaslighting Can Affect Your Relationship With Your Spouse And Kids?

 There are times when certain psychological issues can affect a healthy relationship.
 And one such issue that could affect a relationship is gaslighting.
 Gaslighting is a technique in which one person manipulates the other person in such a way that the other person starts questioning their sanity, reality, or even their existence.
-When you’re with the love of your life, you’d hardly expect your partner to gaslit you, but gaslighting is more common that you think.
+When you’re with the love of your life, you’d hardly expect your partner to gaslit you, but gaslighting in a relationship is more common that you think.
 If you feel you are a victim of gaslighting, here are some signs that will help you confirm the same.
 We have also put down some tips that should help you avoid it!

 What Is Gaslighting?

+What does gaslighting mean in relationships?
 Gaslighting is a kind of psychological manipulation used to exercise control and domination over the other person in the relationship wherein the victim starts questioning their judgment, memories, and reality.
 Gaslighting is about maintaining control and power over the other by making the other person in the relationship feel wrong about everything they do.
 It is a malicious form of emotional or mental abuse because it can become very difficult to establish or identify.

 How Does It Work?